Politicians arrested in troubled Brazil World Cup host city

-Striker Enner Valencia is focused on using what is left of the season to secure European qualification at Everton and said he would love to stay on at the club when his loan deal ends.

-SAO PAULO Several leading politicians have been arrested as part of a large corruption and money laundering probe in Cuiaba, a World Cup host city in Brazil that has had some of the worst delays and other problems as the football tournament approaches.
+SAO PAULO May 21 Several leading politicians have been arrested as part of a large corruption and money laundering probe in Cuiaba, a World Cup host city in Brazil that has had some of the worst delays and other problems as the soccer tournament approaches.

 Federal police late on Tuesday raided the offices of the mayor, a government auditing agency, the district attorney and the legislature of Mato Grosso state, of which Cuiaba is the capital, in search of documents and other evidence, local media reported on Wednesday.